Manasi Salvi: Career

 Salvi played the role of Avantika, Aditya's mother, in Star Plus's Pyaar Ka Dard Hai Meetha Meetha Pyaara Pyaara.
 She started her career on small screen with Zee TV's program Aashirwad which led to the role of Khushi, one of the three protagonists, in Ekta Kapoor's Kohi Apna Sa.
 In 2005, she appeared in the serial Saarrthi in which she played a character named Manasvi Goenka.
 That same year she made her film debut in a Marathi production produced by Lata Narvekar and directed by Gajendra Ahire.

 Early and personal life

-In 2005, Salvi married Hemant Prabhu, the director of the weekly drama Siddhant that aired on Star One.
+In January 2005, Salvi married Hemant Prabhu, the director of the weekly drama Siddhant that aired on Star One.
 Prabhu also directed Salvi in the TV show Sati...Satya Ki Shakti.

-In 2008 she gave a birth to their daughter Oshima Prabhu.
-In 2016 Manasi and Hemant Got Divorced.
+In 2008, she gave a birth to their daughter Omisha Prabhu.
+In 2016, Manasi and Hemant got divorced.